Cynthasis

 1. As I said, grab some headphones and find a quiet time and place.

 2. Scan from the top of your head to the tips of your toes.
 Notice where you are feeling any tight muscles or where you are feeling relaxed.
 I invite you to notice where in your body you feel most calm, grounded or connected to being present in your body.
 Choose a spot in your body where you feel the most calm, grounded or connected in your body.
 I invite you to bring your awareness to that spot.
 We will call this spot your body spot.
-As you do this, notice hwere your eyes are focusing whether they are opened or closed.
+As you do this, notice where your eyes are focusing whether they are opened or closed.

 3. Grounding – Do something now to feel a little more settled and present in the moment.
 I invite you to wiggle your toes, wiggle your fingers, tap down your legs and/or arms or press your feet into the ground/floor.